aio-libs/aiohttp/docs/web_advanced.rst

     async def handler(request):
         data = request.config_dict["my_private_key"]

-To utilise type checking, you should create a :class:`TypedDict` to represent your config and use this for the application and request generics::
+To utilize type checking, you should create a :class:`TypedDict` to represent your config and use this for the application and request generics::

     class MyState(TypedDict):